SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 automatically.
 The Netzgrafik recalculates the routing layout and results in a new well aligned readable graphical layout.

+If you want to move a node pr ocess as follows:

+- Move the mouse pointer of the node to move
+- As soon as the mouse pointer is over a node on the left hand side there will be a move symbol displayed.
+Move with the mouse pointer over this appeared symbol and press the left mouse button.
+  (You can as well press the left mouse button over the node short name.
+This behaves equal to the symbol.)
+- As long as the left mouse button is pressed you can move the node by just drag-and-drop.

 #### Trainrun sorting heuristics

 ##### Single trainrun